 Santa Cruz County Arrest Records and Warrant SearchDo you want to run a background check on the person you have been dating recently?
 It is indeed a smart move.
 You cannot really know what you may come up with.
 People will go to great lengths to conceal their criminal past.
 It is better to make sure you are not associating with former sex offender or a wanted person before it is too late.
 The following lines will teach you how to trace Santa Cruz County arrest records, warrant and criminal court dockets.

+How to carry out a Santa Cruz County warrant searchThe sheriff's website offers a warrant lookup tool that can be accessed here.
+Results include a warrant number, type and date of issue.
+You will also see the type of crime committed and bail amount.
 Although this tool shows most of Santa Cruz County warrants issued by the Superior Court, it will not be able to present recent changes that have been made in the files themselves.
 So if you want to obtain the most update information, you should visit the sheriff office, where you will gain access to more updated databases.
 On this page, you will see the location of the sheriff office's various divisions and branches.

 How to trace criminal court docketsTo obtain Santa Cruz court records, you will have to download and fill in a request form, and then send it to the Criminal Division at the Superior Court:

 Superior Court of California, County of Santa Cruz Criminal Division 701 Ocean Street, Room 120 Santa Cruz, CA 95060You will have to add a check to pay the search fee.
 For further details, go here.